2026 Ealing London Borough Council election

-The 2026 Ealing London Borough Council election will take place on 7 May 2026, as part of the 2026 United Kingdom local elections.
-All 70 members of Ealing London Borough Council will be elected.
-The election will take place alongside local elections in the other London boroughs.
+The 2026 Ealing London Borough Council election took place on 7 May 2026, as part of the 2026 United Kingdom local elections.
+All 70 members of Ealing London Borough Council were elected.
+The election took place alongside local elections in the other London boroughs.

+The Labour Party won the election with 46 seats, despite getting just a 27.7% share of the vote.